Smyshnikof/ComfyUI-PresetDownloadManager/README.md

 ## Tips & Tricks

+- **Direct URL is the default** - just paste the download link, no need to enable HuggingFace Repository unless you need it
+- Files are **automatically checked** before download - existing files are skipped to save time and bandwidth
+- When using Model Path, files are saved **directly to the selected folder** without creating subdirectories
 - You can add multiple models to one preset
 - Use categories to organize presets
 - Edit presets using the ✏️ button